DOMESTIC VIOLENCE & AVO DEFENCE

 Listing Procedures

-We understand how Parramatta Local Court manages its domestic violence list, including mention days, adjournment protocols, and case management directions.
+We understand how NSW Local Courts manage domestic violence lists, including mention days, adjournment protocols, and case management directions.

 Interim Order Variations